hupiat/paws-of-the-forest/README.md

 java -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005 -jar paper-1.21.1-231.jar nogui
 ```

 > 🛠️ Make sure to adjust the server folder path in the script if yours differs.
+You also have the runServer command available in gradlew, working with debug mode.
 ---

 ## 🧭 Coming Soon